ElektraInitiative/libelektra/doc/COMPILE.md

 and press 'c':

-All options described here, can also be used with cmake rather then ccmake (.. belongs to the command!):
+All options described here, can also be used with cmake rather than ccmake (.. belongs to the command!):

 	mkdir build && cd build && cmake -D<OPTION1>=<VAR1> -D<OPTION2>=<VAR2> ..